 I resonate with this quote: “Though I am not what I ought to be, nor what I wish to be, nor what I hope to be, I can truly say, I am not what I once was.” ― John Newton (the man who wrote the hymn “Amazing Grace”)

 When I was a child, our family had the tradition that each new year for family home evening, each person would write down what happened that year—where we went on vacation, what happened at school or work, and so forth.
 I wish I would have kept up that tradition with my own family.
 It was a valuable source of information to me to compile my dad’s history and my own history.

 “One day, you will tell your story of how you overcame what you went through, and it will be someone else’s survival guide.” ― Anonymous

 President Spencer W. Kimball offered this challenge: “Get a notebook…a journal that will last through all time, and maybe the angels may quote from it for eternity.
 Begin today and write in it your goings and comings, your deepest thoughts, your achievements and your failures, your associations and your triumphs, your impressions and your testimonies.” (“The Angels May Quote from It,” New Era, Oct 1975)

 I found it difficult to organize my life history.
 I tried to make it chronological, but then it seemed to be a random travelogue that was not very interesting.
-So, I’ve organized it topically by chapter, which means that things will jump around a bit chronologically, but the topics allowed me to step back a bit and give perspective.
+So, I’ve organized it topically, which means that things will jump around a bit chronologically, but the topics allowed me to step back a bit and gain some perspective.

 In this document, I reference things I wrote in my journals.
 I have condensed those journals into this document and have discarded them.